6 STEPS TO GRILL THE PERFECT STEAK

 Next, your grill needs to be hot, really hot.
 A simple hand test will tell you when its ready – hold your hand 20cm above the grill – you should not be able to leave it there for more than 2 seconds.
 A really hot grill will give your steak the perfect crust.

-Start by searing your steak on the grill as normal, but once this is done on both sides, slide it over to the cooler side of the grill, pull down the cover and continue to barbecue your steak in a more controlled way.
+Start by searing your steak on the grill as normal, but once this is done and it is sealed on both sides, slide it over to the cooler side of the grill, pull down the cover and continue to barbecue your steak in a more controlled way.

 Whilst steak cooking times can act as a guide, ultimately that is all it is.
 In outdoor cooking there are more variables that the cookbook does not know - how hot your grill is, how thick your steak is, and how warm it is when you put on the grill.
 Each one of these will impact the cooking time for your steak, so you need to learn to know exactly when it is done yourself, rather than blindly following a time.

-This takes a bit of time to learn, but is ultimately the best test, used by the best chefs around the world and is one of the things we teach on our BBQ Courses.
-While you learn, you can also use a digital meat thermometer if you have one.
+The most accurate way to do this is by using a digital meat thermometer.
 Once you think your steak is almost cooked insert your probe into the side of the steak (not through the top, or you will break the crust).
 Be careful though – every hole you make will help you test temperature, but will also be a hole for those lovely juices to escape from.
 Too many holes and you will have a dry steak!

 Steak Temperature guide (Celsius)